mithunpaul08/googleScraping/README.md

 2. Go to src folder and type :python scraper.py
 Eg: mithunpaul@chung:~/Desktop/fall2016NLPResearch/googleScraper/googleScraping/main/src$ python scraper.py

+#to change the number of query results:
+Update the value of the variable numberOfGoogleResults in scraper.py

 #A basic set of results can be found in the /archive and /output folder.